 This example implements a backward facing step.
-Furthermore, it is shown how check-pointing is used to regularly save the state of the simulation.
+Furthermore, it is shown how checkpointing is used to regularly save the state of the simulation.
+The 2D geometry corresponds to Armaly et al. [11].

 12.2.2 cavity2d and cavity3d

 This example illustrates a flow in a cuboid, lid-driven cavity.
 The 2D version also shows how to use the XML parameter files and has an example description file for OpenGPI.
 This example is available in two different versions for sequential and parallel use.